 Registration Fees

-The registration fee for the 2022-2023 Academic Leadership Fellows program is $9,950, which includes the program tuition, curriculum, leadership texts, a one-year subscription to the Harvard Business Review, Challenge Discovery exercises, the Gallup Clifton Strengths exercises, registration at AACP INterim and Annual meetings, and some meals.
+The registration fee for the 2023-2024 Academic Leadership Fellows program is $9,950, which includes the program tuition, curriculum, speakers, leadership books, some meals, a one-year subscription to the Harvard Business Review, a team-building "ropes course", Gallup Clifton Strengths exercises, trips to DC-based museums and registration for the AACP INterim and Annual Meetings.
 There is no additional fee for continuing education credit.

 Sponsors

-No financial support was identified for any component of the continuing education activities.
+No financial support was identified for any component of the accredited activities.

 Session II: Leadership Potpourri: Constructing Skills, Historical Perspectives and Higher Education